 Applications are currently being accepted NOW for the cohorts beginning January 2024 and January 2025 on a rolling admission basis.
 Applications are processed in the order received (first come first serve basis) with admission offers made within a month of submitting applications.
 Please see the admissions tab below for information on how to submit your application.

-NKU is in the process of developing an Innovative learning environment focused on Excellence in Occupation-Centered Practice, Collaborative Engagement, Professionalism, and Leadership.
+NKU offers an Innovative learning environment focused on Excellence in Occupation-Centered Practice, Collaborative Engagement, Professionalism, and Leadership.
 Students will experience a cutting-edge curriculum.
 If you choose NKU, imagine yourself…

 Consistent with the mission and values of Northern Kentucky University, and the College of Health and Human Services the faculty and staff of the Department of Occupational Therapy promote an innovative environment to facilitate excellence in academics, entry-level occupation-based practice, collaborative engagement, professionalism, and leadership within a global context to promote health through occupational engagement.

 To cultivate innovative occupational therapy professionals who promote occupation based health and wellness and foster dedication to inclusion, scholarship, collegiality, and service in order to improve quality of life across the lifespan.